Efraín Ruales

-Efraín Alberto Ruales Ríos (Guayaquil, Ecuador, August 31, 1984January 27, 2021) was an Ecuadorian actor, model, musician and television presenter, known for his appearances in Solteros Sin Compromiso, La panadería, and ¡Así Pasa!, and for his characters Lorenzo, Professor Cachimundo, El Taita and Viperino in the variety program En contacto de Ecuavisa.
+Efraín Alberto Ruales Ríos (31 August 1984 in Guayaquil, Ecuador – 27 January 2021) was an Ecuadorian actor, model, musician and television presenter, known for his appearances in Solteros Sin Compromiso, La panadería, and ¡Así Pasa!, and for his characters Lorenzo, Professor Cachimundo, El Taita and Viperino in the variety program En contacto de Ecuavisa.
 Ruales was also the bassist for Equilivre and Rokket.

+He was murdered on January 27, 2021 by drive-by-shooting at age 36.

 Biography

-Efraín Alberto Ruales Ríos was born on August 31, 1984 in Guayaquil, Ecuador.
-At the Cristóbal Colón Salesian College, he was a part of the U12 soccer team with Christian Noboa, and he studied Bachelors of Science in Business Administration at the Universidad Del Pacífico.
+Efraín Alberto Ruales Ríos was born on 31 August 1984 in Guayaquil.
+At Colegio Salesiano Cristobal Colón, he was a part of the U12 soccer team with Christian Noboa, and he studied Bachelors of Science in Business Administration at Universidad Del Pacífico.

 He formed the musical quartet Equilivre, in which he played bass, alongside Erick Mujica (guitar), Fernando Escobar (vocals and second guitar), and Daniel Ballesteros (drums).
 Ruales, together with Diego Spotorno, created and co-owned Raymi Enterprises, an independent production company that managed their artistic presentations.
 Under the company, they launched their theatrical show 2 Solteros en Gira, which included a comedy routine.
 Raymi Enterprises was also in charge of managing Rokket, a band which debuted at the end of the program Ecuador Tiene Talento (Ecuador's Got Talent) on Ecuavisa, with the song Píldora.